 If you are unsure whether an effect is relevant to your model, simulate the model with and without that effect.
 Then, compare the two simulation results.
 If the difference is substantial, leave that effect in place.
 The result is greater model fidelity at small time scales, e.g., during transients associated with flow reversal in a pipe.

 Start by adding a Thermal Liquid Settings (TL) block to the model canvas.
 Use this block to provide the physical properties of the liquid medium.
 This block is not strictly required, but without it the liquid properties are reset to their default values, given for water.
 In the block dialog box, enter the physical property lookup tables that you acquired during the planning stage.

 Identify the appropriate blocks for representing the physical components and their interactions.
-Components can be simple, requiring a single block, or custom, requiring multiple blocks typically within a Subsystem block.
+Components can be simple, requiring a single block, or complex, requiring multiple blocks, typically within a Simulink® Subsystem block.
 Add the blocks to the model canvas and connect them according to the Simscape connection rules.

 ssc_tl_hydraulic_fluid_warming example shows simple and

-cylinder subsystem block represents the mechanical part of a hydraulic actuator.
-It
+Cylinder subsystem block represents the mechanical part of a hydraulic

 Once you have connected the blocks, specify the relevant parameters.
 These include dimensions, physical states, empirical correlation coefficients, and initial conditions.
 In Pipe (TL), Rotational Mechanical Converter (TL), and Translational Mechanical Converter (TL) blocks, select the appropriate setting for effects such as dynamic compressibility and flow inertia.